July 2012 Newsletter

 What is narrative therapy?
 How does it help us to rewrite our story?

-Narrative therapy is a talk therapy that believes that life is multistoried.
-Even though there is an abuse story going on, there is also other stories that have been made invisible.
+Narrative therapy is a talk therapy that believes that life is multi-storied.
+Even though there is an abuse story going on, there are also other stories that abuse makes invisible.
 Stories of connection, strength, love, and self-preservation are also present.

-Narrative therapy seeks to breath life into these preferred stories, changing they way people see themselves.
+Narrative therapy seeks to breathe life into these preferred stories, changing the way people see themselves.
 We do it through asking questions, using metaphor, pointing out contradictions, getting details of events, repeating positive meaning, looking at an event from a distance, tracing the history of skills and knowledge, and changing the meaning of memories.
 It is a subtle but powerful process.